lelegard/arm-cpusysregs/kernel/mac/README.md

 Once the system is rebooted, the kernel extension is present in the system but not loaded.
 It can be loaded and unloaded as many times as we want using `make load` and `make unload`.
-Until we modify the extension and need to reboot.
+Until we modify the extension and need to reboot again.

 ### Reading the PAC key registers is not allowed